App Store Review Response Prompts to Lift Rating

 • Name a concrete action with a date if possible (next release, this week, by Tuesday).

-• Reply within 48 hours; rating updates correlate strongly with fast response.
+• Reply within 48 hours; rating revisions correlate strongly with fast response.

-• For repeat themes (5+ reviews on the same bug), fix the bug first, then reply — replies without a fix burn trust.
+• For repeat themes (5+ reviews on the same bug), ship the fix first, then reply — replies without a fix burn trust.

 FAQ

-• Can I ask the user to update their rating?: No. Apple’s guidelines discourage it and Play Store users react badly.
-Make the experience better and they update on their own.
+• Can I ask the user to update their rating?
+Don’t.
+Apple’s response guidance asks you to keep replies respectful and free of marketing or spam, and Play users react badly to it.
+Make the experience better and they revise on their own.

-• Can I delete a review I disagree with?: Only via the store’s formal report mechanism, and only when it violates guidelines (abuse, spam, off-topic).
+• Can I delete a review I disagree with?
+No. You can edit or delete your own response, but you can only get a user review removed via the store’s formal report mechanism, and only when it violates guidelines (abuse, spam, off-topic).
 Otherwise, reply.

 Tags: #Prompt #Product startup #App Store #App review